-- The executable files for the development tools contained in the Java Development Kit.
+- The executables for all the development tools contained in the Java 2 JDK.
 The PATH environment variable should contain an entry for this directory.
 For more information on the tools, see the JDK Tools.

 - Files used by the development tools.
-These include
+Includes

 tools.jar, which contains non-core classes for support of the tools and utilities in the JDK.
 Also includes